Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Abstract

 \section{Abstract}

-Intelligent voice assistants, such as Apple Siri and Amazon Alexa, are widely used nowadays.
-These task-oriented dialog systems require a semantic parsing module in order to process user utterances and understand the action to be performed.
+{ \textbf{Introduction:} Intelligent voice assistants, such as Apple Siri and Amazon Alexa, are widely used nowadays.
+These task-oriented dialogue systems require a semantic parsing module in order to process user utterances and understand the action to be performed.
 This semantic parsing component was initially implemented by rule-based or statistical slot-filling approaches for processing simple queries; however, the appearance of more complex utterances demanded the application of shift-reduce parsers or sequence-to-sequence models.
-While shift-reduce approaches initially demonstrated to be the best option, recent efforts on sequence-to-sequence systems pushed them to become the highest-performing method for that task.
-In this article, we advance the research on shift-reduce semantic parsing for task-oriented dialog.
-In particular, we implement novel shift-reduce parsers that rely on Stack-Transformers.
-These allow to adequately model transition systems on the cutting-edge Transformer architecture, notably boosting shift-reduce parsing performance.
-Additionally, we adapt alternative transition systems from constituency parsing to task-oriented parsing, and empirically prove that the in-order algorithm substantially outperforms the commonly-used top-down strategy.
-Finally, we extensively test our approach on multiple domains from the Facebook TOP benchmark, improving over existing shift-reduce parsers and state-of-the-art sequence-to-sequence models in both high-resource and low-resource settings.
+Although shift-reduce approaches were initially considered the most promising option, the emergence of sequence-to-sequence neural systems has propelled them to the forefront as the highest-performing method for this particular task.
+In this article, we advance the research on shift-reduce semantic parsing for task-oriented dialogue.

+\textbf{Methods:} We implement novel shift-reduce parsers that rely on Stack-Transformers.
+This framework allows to adequately model transition systems on the Transformer neural architecture, notably boosting shift-reduce parsing performance.
+Furthermore, our approach goes beyond the conventional top-down algorithm: we incorporate alternative bottom-up and in-order transition systems derived from constituency parsing into the realm of task-oriented parsing.

+\textbf{Results:} We extensively test our approach on multiple domains from the Facebook TOP benchmark, improving over existing shift-reduce parsers and state-of-the-art sequence-to-sequence models in both high-resource and low-resource settings.
+We also empirically prove that the in-order algorithm substantially outperforms the commonly-used top-down strategy.

+\textbf{Conclusion:} Through the creation of innovative transition systems and harnessing the capabilities of a robust neural architecture, our study showcases the superiority of shift-reduce parsers over leading sequence-to-sequence methods on the main benchmark.

+\textbf{This version of the article has been accepted for publication in Cognitive Computation after peer review, but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1007/s12559-024-10339-4}.} }